babybeet/angular-simple-tooltip/README.md

 <br/>

 # Using `TooltipService`
-This package also exports a service called `TooltipService` that allows you to show tooltips programatically.
+This package also exports a service called `TooltipService` that allows you to show tooltips programmatically.

 ## Available APIs
 ```typescript